iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 and turns it into a function defined for the entire structure.
-The canonical example for this perspective is turning the binary function $+$, which adds two numbers, into a new function that sums all elements of a list with arbitrary length[^1].
+The canonical example for this perspective is turning the binary function $+$, which adds two numbers, into a new function that sums all elements of a list with arbitrary length[^sum].

 [^sum]: This sum example is simple to code with a loop or linear recursion.
 Recursion schemes really shine when manipulating more complex data structures, such as trees with varying arity.

-The first time I heard about recursion schemes was after stumbling in the paper [...].
+The first time I heard about recursion schemes was after stumbling with the paper [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire](https://maartenfokkinga.github.io/utwente/mmf91m.pdf) by Erik Meijer, Maarten Fokkinga, and Ross Paterson.
 It is a real gem of functional wisdom but the authors choice of using the [Squiggol](https://en.wikipedia.org/wiki/Bird%E2%80%93Meertens_formalism) notation made some parts really hard to decipher.